NIAS Theme Group Fellowships

 Who can apply

-- If invited by the NIAS Directorate to submit a full project proposal, the coordinator and all theme group members should individually apply with their sub-project proposal.
-Proposals should be no more than a maximum of fifteen hundred words including footnotes, excluding bibliography and abstract;
+- If invited by the NIAS Directorate to submit a full project proposal, the coordinator and all theme group members should individually apply with their individual project proposal.
+Proposals should be no more than a maximum of 1500 words including footnotes, excluding bibliography and abstract

 The selection procedure for a NIAS theme group consists of three rounds.